ja166667167/File-Management-Service/README.md

 ## Web Frontend

 #### After building up the environments, you can access the Web GUI with http://localhost:5173/
+Or you can access it with a built up service at http://ec2-3-81-236-188.compute-1.amazonaws.com/, with mocked data inserted

 ## File API Spec